 - 1/2 c butter,room temperature, plus 1 T melted

 Heat milk to 110 degrees (slightly warmer than body temp); add 1 T sugar and whisk in 2 t yeast; set aside until foamy.
-Add eggs, whisk until mixture is smooth.
+Add eggs and vanilla, whisk until mixture is smooth.
 In a large bowl (you can use a stand mixer; I STILL do not have one) combine the remaining 5 T sugar, flour, salt and 1/4 t yeast; whisk until combined.
 Using a wooden spoon (or your dough hook thing), stir in milk mixture; slowly add in butter, stirring well until combined.
 Dough will be soft and silky.
 Place dough in a well BUTTERED bowl, using the 1 T melted butter and brush the top of the dough with a little butter.
 Cover with plastic wrap and allow to double in size.

 - 6 boiled eggs, colored if desired (come on, it’s Easter!
 Color the eggs!)

 Line a large baking sheet with parchment paper.
 Punch down the dough and divide in half.
 Working with one half at a time, divide into 2 or 3 equal pieces (decide if you want to do a twist (2) or braid (3) design.
 On a lightly floured surface, roll each piece of dough into a 14 – 16 inch rope.
 Arrange ropes side by side lengthwise on baking sheet.
 Either twist or braid dough.
 You can loop the dough into a circle or leave long.
 Tuck eggs between strands.
 Repeat with other half of dough.
 Cover and allow to rest for about 20-30 minutes.
 Heat oven to 375; prepare egg wash with 1 beaten egg with 1 t water.
 Just before baking, brush egg wash on the dough only, avoid the eggs.
 Bake for 20-24 minutes; cool on rack ~ enjoy!